Metallica frontman's foundation sells land here to Rosemont Copper for $1.2 million

-A trust connected to the lead singer and guitarist for the heavy metal band Metallica sold 20 acres in the Santa Ritas to Rosemont Copper, whose parent company is drilling heavily to explore the possibility of building a copper mine on the mountain range's west slope.
+A trust connected to the lead singer and guitarist for the heavy metal band Metallica sold 20 acres in the Santa Rita Mountains to Rosemont Copper, for use at a possible mine site.

 The $1.2 million purchase this month was all in cash, a Pima County Recorder’s Office document shows.